emergesource/resume/resume.md

 **Engineering Manager, TUCOWS**  _// 2015 - present_

-* Lead cross functional development teams of 5 people
-* Engineering  Manager of 2 cross functional teams , and Hover (hover.com) for a total 8 direct reports
+* Caring leader of 2 Lead cross functional engineering teams with a total or 8 direct reports
 * Design & build application architecture
 * Promote Engineering best practices
+* Remootify
-* Shipped _Barndoor_ api gateway that manages ingress and distributes it to the internal microservices
+* Shipped _Barndoor_, an api gateway implementation that manages ingress and distributes it to internal microservices.
-* infrastructure
-* Shared Services
-* Champion of _common infrastructure_ project that provides Tucows engineering teams with simple and reusable infrastructure as code solutions to common architecture problems with terraform and salt
+* Champion of _common infrastructure_ project that provides Tucows engineering teams with simple and reusable infrastructure as code solutions to common architecture problems with terraform and salt.
-* Lead on _Project Hoofprint_ (blueprint) which laid the groundwork for the widespread adoption of distributed miroservice architecture at Tucows across all lines of business
+* Lead on _Project Hoofprint_ (blueprint) which laid the groundwork for the widespread adoption of distributed miroservice architecture at Tucows across all lines of business.
-* Launched _Whois Publicity_ feature on domains platform to proactively mitigate any lost revenue caused by GDPR rule changes to _Whois Privacy_
+* Launched _Whois Publicity_ feature on domains platform to proactively mitigate any lost revenue caused by GDPR rule changes to _Whois Privacy_.
-* Delivered key frontend components for GDPR readtiness including tieredaccess.com and RDAP admin tool
+* Delivered key frontend components for GDPR readtiness including tieredaccess.com and RDAP admin tool.
-* Influenced internal process changes to ci/cd pipelines that are now widely accepted across the entire company
+* Influenced internal process changes to ci/cd pipelines that are now widely accepted across the entire company.
-* Provided improvements to aging solr implementation
+* Provided improvements to aging solr implementation.
-* Lead a team through the design and development of a domain admin application that showcased a new frontend stack featuring React/Flux, which later evolved to vuejs/vuext and is now the basis for modern UI work at Tucows
+* Lead a team through the design and development of a domain admin. application that showcased a new frontend stack featuring React/Flux, which later evolved to vuejs/vuext and is now the basis for modern UI work at Tucows.
-* Contributed to OpenSRS Domain Platform shim that allowed Tucows to ingest 1.5 million domains from MelbourneIT acquisition
+* Contributed to OpenSRS Domain Platform shim that allowed Tucows to ingest 1.5 million domains from MelbourneIT acquisition.
-* Collaborated with Automattic/Wordpress team on an OpenSRS Domains Platform integration that led Tucows to acquire wordpress.com domain registrations from GoDaddy
+* Collaborated with Automattic/Wordpress team on an OpenSRS Domains Platform integration that led Tucows to acquire wordpress.com domain registrations from GoDaddy.

 **Senior Software Developer, FIRE ENGINE RED** _// 2012 - 2015_

-* Trusted individual contributor on engineering team committed to keeping America's colleges and universities stocked with fresh minds
+* Trusted individual contributor on engineering team committed to keeping America's colleges and universities stocked with fresh minds.
-* Implemented admission and alumni search solution to flagship CRM product, leveraging apache solr to deliver instant search results on multiple user data points for (near) real time decision making
+* Implemented admission and alumni search solution to flagship CRM product, leveraging apache solr to deliver instant search results on multiple user data points for (near) real time decision making.
-* Provided guidance and leadership on testing & refactoring of legacy codebase
+* Provided guidance and leadership on testing & refactoring of legacy codebase.

 **Senior Software Developer, MEDICAL PHARMACIES** _// 2003 - 2012_

-* Technical Lead on a small team of engineers(3) dedicated to improving patient outcomes
+* Technical Lead on a small team of engineers(3) dedicated to improving patient outcomes.
-* First to market on innovative mobile pharmacy interaction tools
+* First to market on innovative mobile pharmacy interaction tools.
-* Delivered a patient aware drug inventory system servicing thousands of beds that drastically reduced medication errors and pharmacy waste
+* Delivered a patient aware drug inventory system servicing thousands of beds that drastically reduced medication errors and pharmacy waste.
-* Implemented a highly available data warehouse solution across 30+ retail locations,  providing the organization with much needed business and patient care insights
+* Implemented a highly available data warehouse solution across 30+ retail locations,  providing the organization with much needed business and patient care insights.

 <br/>